NTNU-IHB/Vico/README.md

 Usage: vico [-h] [COMMAND]
   -h, --help   display a help message
 Commands:
-  eval Interpret kotlin script using kts. simulate-fmu  Simulate a single FMU. simulate-ssp  Simulate a co-simulation system described using SSP.
+  simulate-fmu  Simulate a single FMU. simulate-ssp  Simulate a co-simulation system described using SSP.
 ````
 To see the input arguments for the sub-commands, run the respective command providing no arguments.

-### Scripting

-[kts](https://github.com/markaren/kts) can be used to run arbitrary Kotlin code with maven dependencies, which means
-that you may use Vico as a dependency in your script. kts is bundled with the vico CLI for convenience (`vico eval`).

 ### How to build